 Patient's next of kin and emergency contact information

 Patient's health insurance information (including type and group number)

 Ability to retrieve patient's recent medical records

-Print and complete our Baltimore Intake Questionnaire form
+Baltimore neighbors, print and complete our Intake Questionnaire form

-To check if you live in a qualifying ZIP code, view the map below.
-Call our Washington, D.C., or Baltimore location to confirm MedStar House Call Program eligibility of your exact address.
+View the map below to check if you live in a qualifying ZIP code.
+Call our Washington, D.C., or Baltimore location to confirm MedStar House Call Program eligibility at your exact address.

 Michelle Sullivan, CRNP

 Gretchen Nordstrom, LICSW - Chief